LuannLopes/LuannLopes/README.md

 ## About
 I am a React Developer, passionate about technology, solving problems and continuous learning.

-I have experiencie with the following technologies:
+I have experience with the following technologies:
 - React;
 - JavaScript;
 - Styled Components;